XuewenWangUGA/MacroHapCaller/README.md

    samtools faidx genome.fasta

 ### Step 1: Preprocess pipeline for MacroHapCaller
- This pipeline will preprocess the originall PacBio HiFi reads in BAM to fastq, read quality control, umi-analysis (optional), statistical summary, read-reference alignment, sort, and index.
+ This pipeline will preprocess the original PacBio HiFi reads in BAM to fastq, read quality control, umi-analysis (optional), statistical summary, read-reference alignment, sort, and index.
 The major results are a read-reference alignment in the BAM format and BAM index, as well as statistical report files.
 Edit the path and files name to your specified names.

  `MH_umi_dedup_map_pipe.sh`